holzweber/FacialEmotionRecognition/README.md

 https://opencv.org/ - Mainly used for imageprocessing and facedetection using haarcascades.

 Important: Watch out which version is installed, since some versions of OpenCV will produce memory leaks (which results in non-terminating programms)
-As reported by me in the OpenCV forum, also this memory leak happens in the latest version v4.1.0.25 https://forum.opencv.org/t/memory-leak-in-opencv-python-4-5-1-48/2139?u=chrisholzweber
+As reported by me in the OpenCV forum, also this memory leak happens in the latest versio.
+4.5.1.48

+https://forum.opencv.org/t/memory-leak-in-opencv-python-4-5-1-48/2139?u=chrisholzweber

+In order to run without increasing memory loss I switched back using opencv-contrib-python==4.1.2.30

 https://colab.research.google.com/ - For training CNN Models on small datasets in a small amount of times.